Republicans face growing corporate backlash after Capitol assault

 “It’s very easy to suspend campaign contributions two months after an election.
 The question is whether these policies will remain in effect,” said Stanford University law professor Nathaniel Persily.

-Reporting by Andy Sullivan and David Shepardson; Additional reporting by Jessica DiNapoli, Karen Freifeld, Ross Kerber, Linda So, Diane Bartz, Matthew Scuffham, Paresh Dave, Mike Stone and Jessica Resnick-Ault; Editing by Chizu Nomiyama and Andrea Ricci
+Reporting by Andy Sullivan and David Shepardson in Washington; Additional reporting by Jessica DiNapoli, Karen Freifeld, Ross Kerber, Linda So, Tom Polansek, Diane Bartz, Matthew Scuffham, Paresh Dave, Mike Stone, Jessica Resnick-Ault and Brad Heath; Editing by Andrea Ricci and Matthew Lewis

 Our Standards: The Thomson Reuters Trust Principles.